-This course provides a critical introduction to the practice, theory and criticism of contemporary art since the 1960s.
-It is thematically organized by focusing on specific artists and their practices each week, rather than simply adhering to a strict chronological structure.
-Moving across a wide range of media, techniques and display formats, this course considers different curatorial, theoretical and interpretative stances in the production, display and distribution of contemporary art and examines how the work of art might reflect on our present living situation beyond the art world and relate to wider communities within and across regional and national boundaries.
+This course provides an introduction to issues, practices and critiques of contemporary art since the 1960s.
+It is organized thematically rather than chronologically, focusing on specifically chosen artworks, projects or exhibitions each week.
+Moving across a wide range of media, techniques and display formats, this course considers different curatorial, theoretical and interpretative stances in the production, display and distribution of contemporary art within the increasingly globalized art world; it considers how works of art might reflect on our present living situation beyond the art field and relate to wider communities within and across regional and national boundaries.

 This course explores distinct characteristics of Korean art and material culture from the Three Kingdoms to the Chosŏn dynasty.
 Students investigate a diverse range of materials including burial object, Buddhist art, decorative art, painting, calligraphy, and architecture with special attention to religion, patronage, and gender.
 The class includes the demonstration of basic techniques of painting, calligraphy, and seal carving, which provides an opportunity for students to understand the significance of materiality in art and a critical tool to analyze visual and material culture of Korea.